mowses/retroarch-info-api/README.md

 ## INSTALLATION

 This process will clone our repo which includes the [official libretro-super](https://github.com/libretro/libretro-super) submodule.
-`install.sh` will append some contents to the libretro-super files so we can build and compile our project.
+`install.sh` will append some contents to the libretro-super files so we can compile our project.

 ```
 git clone --recurse-submodules -j8 https://github.com/mowses/retroarch-info-api.git